 Where is Steve Staunton now?

-A 20-year playing career mostly at the top level with Liverpool and Aston Villa was finally over in 2005 when Steve Staunton played his last game for Walsall whilst simultaneously holding the assistant manager’s role.
+A 20-year playing career mostly at the top level with Liverpool and Aston Villa finished in 2005 when Steve Staunton played his last game for Walsall whilst simultaneously holding the assistant manager’s role.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-His time at the club was brief however and he was sacked in 2010 after a string of bad results.
+However, his time at the club was brief however and he was sacked in 2010 after winning four of his 23 games in charge.

-He left this role in 2013 when Paolo Di Canio joined the club as manager and brought in his own backroom staff.
+Next up for Staunton was a role as match assessor at Sunderland where his job was to produce detailed reports of upcoming opponents but he left in 2013 when Paolo Di Canio joined the club as manager and brought in his own backroom staff.

-In October 2015 Steve Staunton, in partnership with the PTC Group, launched the his own academy which is based in Staffordshire .
+In October 2015 , in partnership with the PTC Group, he launched his own academy based in Staffordshire .

 The academy gives youngsters aged between 16 to 18 the chance to complete a BTEC Level 3 Sports qualification whilst developing their football skills under the guidance of Staunton and his coaching staff.